The EPA administers the Radiation Control Act 1990 (the Act) and Radiation Control Regulation 2013 (the Regulation).

 - the likelihood of exposure to ionising radiation.

 dose and risk limitation by setting dose limits or imposing other measures so that the health risks to any person exposed to ionising radiation is kept below levels that are generally considered to be unacceptable.

-The EPA's Hazardous Materials, Chemicals and Radiation Section is responsible for administering the Radiation Control Act 1990 and the Radiation Control Regulation 2013.
+The EPA is responsible for administering the Radiation Control Act 1990 and the Radiation Control Regulation 2013.
 It also provides administrative support to the Radiation Advisory Council.

 - review user and management licences

 - provide advice to the public on radiation matters